 Some of the links in this post are affiliate links.
 This means that if you click on them and make a purchase I may receive a small amount of money at no additional cost to you.

 Recently, I treated myself to something I’d been after for a while.
-On my journey to an eco-friendly home I have been on the look out for a new razor.
+On my journey to an eco-friendly home, I have been on the lookout for a new razor.
 I’ve tried epilating, disposables, electric shavers and various men’s razors.
 But either they didn’t give me the shaving experience that I wanted or they resulted in large amounts of waste.
-Some internet searching lead me to the safety razor!
-Unfortunately, funds did not permit me to invest in one at the time so I pinned it to a Pinterest board called “Gifts for Me” and waited until I had some money to spend.
-Well, that day came so I took the plunge.
-And oh wow!
-Totally worth every penny.
-Here is my review:

 A safety razor is a traditional style razor.
 It has a detachable head where you place a razor blade.
 Traditionally used by men, this product has seen growing popularity across the genders because it is easy to use and environmentally friendly.
 The razor blades can be replaced easily when they become blunt meaning that you consistently get a good quality shave.